swiftlang/swift/README.md

 Manager, building for iOS, running tests after builds, and more.
 It also supports presets, which you can define for common combinations of build options.

-View the inline help to find out more, in particular the section "Typical uses"
+View the inline help to find out more, in particular the section "Typical uses":

     utils/build-script -h

 A basic command to build Swift with optimizations and run basic tests with
 Ninja:

-    utils/build-script -r -t
+    utils/build-script --release --test

 ### Development Environment